doniacld/backend-interview/README.md

 ### 0.0

 - Write a new API route `CreateTransaction` to add a new transaction.
-Hint: `account.InsertTransaction` already exists.
+Hint: `account.InsertTransaction` SQL method already exists in draft code (`handler.account` store).

 - `GetUser` API route always returns a total = 0.
 Fix it to return approximated sum (due to float64).
-Hint: `account.FetchManyAccount` already exists.
+Hint: `account.FetchManyAccount` SQL method already exists in draft code (`handler.account` store).

 ### 0.1